How to choose the right cutting board for your kitchen

 If your plan is to run your cutting boards through your dishwasher to speed up the cleaning process, you’ll need to factor that into your choice of cutting boards.
 Not all materials can withstand the pressure and heat of commercial dishwashers and can warp, peel or fall apart.
 Or physically won't fit into the dishwasher.

 Dishwasher or not, you’ll also want to make sure that your cutting boards fit comfortably into your sink.
-An awkward fit will make cleaning them much more difficult and time consuming.
+An awkward fit will make cleaning them more difficult and time consuming.

 When your cutting boards aren’t in use, do you have a designated storage spot for them?
+Will they fit under worktables, on shelves or in cupboards?
+Ensure you have the right storage option to keep your cutting boards close and safely stored.

 Cutting Board Materials